Slaughter Studios 2002 Review

 When we lived together, as you can imagine, we were completely non-compatible.
 Him and I leaving the family abode brought us closer and was a blessing in disguise for our relationship.
 Watching Slaughter Studios takes me back to those times so well, because its two opposing styles are a combination that don’t see eye to eye in a 90 minute runtime.

 Firstly, Greg Salman deserves a massive pat on the back for his art direction here.
 We are treated to well crafted sets that look fantastic and make superb use of horror ‘prop stereotypes’ such as cobwebs and low lights.
 The photography is also top notch and visibly stylish with a real emphasis on keeping the runtime as energetic as possible.
-Mark Lulkin drapes the film in a gothic darkness that helps to keep the tone ever threatening.
-The first few killings are off-screen and on the 45 minute mark, I had written a note that it was somewhat disappointing considering the OTT theme.
+Cinematographer Mark Lulkin drapes the film in a gothic darkness that helps to keep the tone ever threatening.
+The first few killings are off-screen and bloodless, and so on the 45 minute mark, I had written a note that it was somewhat disappointing considering the OTT theme of the feature in other areas.
 During the final half though, things go on a rampage and the blood begins to flow.
 There’s a couple of really grisly murders, including a fitting demise for the spoilt slut character that I won’t ruin for you here.
-I also really liked the drawn-out slaughter of one guy who tried to jump to safety from a second-floor window.
+I also cringed at the drawn-out slaughter of one guy who tried to jump to safety from a second-floor window.
 He ends up breaking both of his legs on impact and crawls away with his smashed limbs trailing behind him only to be stabbed and decapitated with a pitchfork!
-Christopher Farrell’s score is well composed and manages to evoke various moods throughout the feature.
+Christopher Farrell’s score is well composed and manages to evoke various moods when the momentum does briefly stagnate.

 As you have probably already guessed by what I have said earlier in this review, it is the stupid attempts at goofy humour that really damage Slaughter Studios.
 The script is all, pretty much, tongue in cheek tosh and I didn’t find any of the jokes funny.
-I read a review somewhere online that said, the film can be digested much easier if you take it as a comedy.
+I read a review of this somewhere online that said, the film can be digested much easier if you take it as a comedy.
 Ok cool, then tell that to the marketing bods who made it look like a gore extravaganza on the cover.
-Also, I am the last person in the world to stand up for political correctness.
-With that said though, why turn the only Asian character in to a cowardly, perverted fool with a stammering accent?
+Also, I am the last person in the world to stand up for political correctness, but why turn the only Asian character in to a cowardly, perverted fool with a stammering accent?

 It’s no surprise that this has become such an obscurity and it really is its own worst enemy.
 Gone and quite simply well forgotten, it doesn’t warrant a place in your collection.